 If students know that they cannot attend college, they need to let us know by calling the CALMS team at the campus they are studying at:

 If we have not received a call from the student or you, it is college policy to make contact with either you or them directly.
 If we feel your son or daughter’s overall attendance level is unacceptable, we will contact you to alert you so any problems can be dealt with swiftly.
 Also, if your son or daughter’s lack of attendance becomes a matter for concern, we will ensure that their Personal Tutor works with them.

-Students who disregard the college’s Community Agreement or Student Charter may find themselves subject to disciplinary action.
+Students who disregard the college’s policies and procedures may find themselves subject to disciplinary action.
 Persistent offenders may be suspended or excluded from their course and the college.
-Details of the right to appeal are available from the Student Hub and college intranet.

-Our courses are all about progression, whether into employment, securing an apprenticeship or in to Higher Education.
-Your son or daughter will be able to talk to his/her personal tutor about their options or arrange to see our Careers Guidance Team in the Student Hub.
+Our courses are all about progression, whether into employment, securing an apprenticeship or in to university level course.
+Your son or daughter will be able to talk to his/her Personal Tutor about their options or arrange to see our Careers Guidance Team in the Student Hub.